-Issue Rationale Many parks are very small - with limited capacity for upgrading and/or further development There is an imbalance in the supply of different types of open space - with large numbers of drainage1 screening1 amenity reserves and too few large local and district scale recreation parks Some small reserves - acquired as subdivision dedications - are low in quality, with limited recreation potential & little use
+Issue Rationale Many parks are very small - with limited capacity for upgrading and/or further development There is an imbalance in the supply of different types of open space - with large numbers of drainage1 screening1 amenity reserves and too few large local and district scale recreation parks Some small reserves - acquired as subdivision dedications are low in quality, with limited recreation potential & little use

-Issue Rationale Many parks are incapable of supporting 'kick about' areas for active informal ball games A need for additional parks - in some While the consultations generally indicated that residents areas in particular were more interested in improvements in the quality of existing parks, some areas (particularly in PD's 2, 5 and 8) do Need for a greater diversity of not have reasonable access to quality local parks Need for a greater diversity of opportunities in parks The community consultations highlighted the need to improve the range of recreation facilities and opportunities in parks - with equestrian facilities, dog 'off leash' areas, cycle and walking trails and more diverse play facilities being predominant requests Need for park facility refurbishments The park facility condition audits (undertaken between 1997and/or upgrades 2001) identified the need to upgrade play facilities, amenities buildings and park furniture The community consultations highlighted the need to improve the accessibility, safety and 'user friendliness' of parks -with shade, lighting, seating, accessible parking and toilets and enhanced design all gaining support.
-The increasing proportions of middle aged and older persons in the Shire require improved access and amenity in parks and open spaces A need for more linkages and linear Many parks and open spaces are dispersed and fragmentedparks - with walking tracks and cycle routes thereby reducing opportunities for trails and linkages Toules Parks will be better used where linked to each other and to residential ar by few liking an g facilities 1 desire for safe cycling facilities was articulated in a re consultations undertaken for this study The provision of safe cycling facilities is a critical aspect of child safety Cycling. is an increasingly popular recreation activity for families and older people Walking (for fitness and pleasure) is an increasingly popular activity - and remains popular with older age groups More variety in play facilities There is a limited range of playground 'types' in Hornsby - with most catering to the 2-8 years age group Apart from the skate park facilities at Cherrybrook and Brooklyn, there are no play facilities suitable for adolescents Need a hierarchy of local to district scale play facilities Management of environmental open space While Hornsby has an adequate supply of bushland open space.
-Council needs to strike a delicate balance between the conservation of environmental resources and access/interpretation There is more scope for linkages between developed parks and environmental open space (such as the current walkway initiative along Terry's Creek at Epping)
+Issue Rationale Many parks are incapable of supporting kick about areas for active informal ball games A need for additional parks - in some While the consultations generally indicated that residents areas in particular were more interested in improvements in the quality of existing parks, some areas (particularly in PD's 2, 5 and 8) do not have reasonable access to quality local parks Need for a greater diversity of The community consultations highlighted the need to improve opportunities in parks the range of recreation facilities and opportunities in parks - with equestrian facilities, dog 'off leash' areas, cycle and walking trails and more diverse play facilities being predominant requests Need for park facility refurbishments , , Need for park facility refurbishments and/or upgrades The park facility condition audits (undertaken between 1997-2001) identified the need to upgrade play facilities, amenities and/or apgrades buildings and park furniture The community consultations highlighted the need to improve the accessibility, safety and 'user friendliness' of parks -with shade, lighting, seating, accessible parking and toilets and enhanced design all gaining support.
+The increasing proportions of middle aged and older persons in the Shire require improved access and amenity in parks and open spaces A need for more linkages and linear Many parks and open spaces are dispersed and fragmentedparks - with walking tracks and cycle thereby reducing opportunities for trails and linkages routes Parks will be better used where linked to each other and to residential ar by fe wilking an g facilities 1 desire for safe cycling facilities was articulated in a le consultations undertaken for this study The provision of safe cycling facilities is a critical aspect of child safety Cycling is an increasingly popular recreation activity for families and older people Walking (for fitness and pleasure) is an increasingly popular activity - and remains popular with older age groups More variety in play facilities There is a limited range of playground 'types' in Hornsby - with most catering to the 2-8 years age group Apart from the skate park facilities at Cherrybrook and Brooklyn, there are no play facilities suitable for adolescents Need a hierarchy of local to district scale play facilities Management of environmental open While Hornsby has an adequate supply of bushland open space space.
+Council needs to strike a delicate balance between the conservation of environmental resources and access/interpretation accessinitei pretaucii There is more scope for linkages between developed parks and environmentalopen space (such as the current walkway initiative along Terry's Creek at Epping)

-Issue Rationale There is more scope for interpretation of natural areas - in terms of signage, brochures and interpretive trails
+Issue Rationale There is more scope for interpretation of natural areas - in terms of signage , brochures and interpretive trails